 To be credible, the commitment [to peace] requires that the violence specialists be able to mobilize and gather their rents, which are produced by the remainder of the population.
 Mobilizing rents, in turn, requires specialists in other activities.
 It is here that we move away from the simple ideas about violence and back toward a more reasonable depiction of the logic of the natural state.
 In the earliest societies of recorded human history, priests and politicians provided the redistributive network capable of mobilizing output and redistributing it between elites and non-elites.
 (Violence and Social Orders)

-If this was the whole story, Foucault would be correct to claim that:
+If this was the whole story, Foucault would be correct to

 The system of right, the domain of the law, are permanent agents of these relations of domination, these polymorphous techniques of subjugation.
 Right should be viewed, I believe, not in terms of a legitimacy to be viewed, but in terms of the methods of subjugation that it instigates.
 (Power/Knowledge: Selected Interview and Other Writings, 1972-1977, Two Lectures)